Peterfrontenddev1/Local-Scope-and-Functions/README.md

 # Local-Scope-and-Functions

-Variables which are declared within a function,
+Variables which are declared within a function, as well as the function parameters,